Development of Windows Vista: Milestone 5

 Build 4029 (main) (build date of June 19, 2003) was leaked on September 14, 2003.
 This build contained a few of the technologies new to build 4015.
 Windows Explorer went through several other changes.
 Larger image and video previews were displayed in a tooltip when the mouse hovered over a file, column-level filtering of results was introduced, and the overall performance of Explorer was somewhat improved over build 4015, though the memory leak issues were not entirely resolved.
 There was also a new analog clock user interface.
 Batch image processing of images was also introduced, making it possible for a user to rotate several images at once.

 This build was also the first of the several to use Pig Latin strings for the name of the operating system.
-Build 4029's name was displayed as "onghornLay rofessionalPay ersionVay 2003" (Pig Latin for Longhorn Professional Version 2003) in various places around the operating system.
+Build 4029's name was displayed as "onghornLay rofessionalPay ersionVay 2003" (Pig Latin for "Longhorn Professional Version 2003") in various places around the operating system, including the desktop watermark, which was changed from "Longhorn XP Professional" to "onghornLay rofessionalPay" (Pig Latin for "Longhorn Professional").
 While some had presumed that screenshots of this build were fake because of this seemingly obvious mistake, Microsoft later explained that this was merely a test of some new code to locate and reduce the number of places in the operating system code that the name was defined.

-Build 4028 (build date of July 1, 2003) was the first known Server build of Longhorn.
-Like all other non-Server (client) builds prior to this build, it was based on the Windows .NET Server Release Candidate 1 codebase (which later became Windows Server 2003).
-As with Windows Server 2003 up until Windows Server 2008 R2, traditional client bits such as the Welcome Screen and themes service were disabled by default.
+Build 4028 (Lab01_N) (build date of July 1, 2003) was a build of a Server version of Longhorn that was compiled a few days after build 4029 of its client counterpart, in spite of having an earlier build number than the aforementioned build.
+It is currently the earliest known Server build of Longhorn.
+Like its client counterparts, it is based on the Windows .NET Server Release Candidate 1 codebase (which later became Windows Server 2003).
+As with Windows Server 2003 up until Windows Server 2008 R2, the Themes service was disabled by default, while the Welcome Screen was not available.

-Despite having an earlier build number than Build 4029, it was compiled a few days after the aforementioned build.
-This build was the second of the several to use Pig Latin strings for the name of the operating system in various places; in this case, it is called "onghornLay erverSay nterpriseEay erverSay ersionVay 2003" (Pig Latin for Longhorn Server Enterprise Server Version 2003) in this build.
-Like Build 4029 before it, this was part of a testing process that Microsoft has done to reduce the amount of places where the operating system name was defined.
+Much like with build 4029 before it, this build uses Pig Latin strings for the name of the operating system in various places, being known as "onghornLay erverSay nterpriseEay erverSay ersionVay 2003" (Pig Latin for Longhorn Server Enterprise Server Version 2003) in this build; this was part of a testing process that Microsoft has done to reduce the amount of places where the operating system name was manually defined.